codilime/trex-ansible/README.md

 You need to prepare inventory for these playbooks, and add your host(s) to [trex] group.

-Run it:
+Run it like that:

     ansible-playbook -i inventory/example-single/ system.yml
     ansible-playbook -i inventory/example-single/ trex.yml

+You can also specify parts of playbook with tags (run with --list-tags to see available tags).

+To force recreation of TRex containers add `-e -e trex_force_recreate=true` in command line.

 ## Configuration

-You can customize `ansible/group_vars/all.yml` file in your inventory dir, or create host vars per host.
+You can customize `ansible/inventory/*/group_vars/all.yml` file in your inventory dir, or create host vars per host.
+See attached examples.

 Supported parameters: